 Concretely, this sub-project has two objectives: firstly, we want to understand the possible evolution of the isotopic and chemical signature of the deposit during the pre-refining of the gold; secondly, we want to evaluate the possibility to guarantee the origin of the gold in these less formalised contexts.

 For this, we plan to study production sites in producing countries, particularly in Latin America (Peru, Colombia).
 This study requires access to quality samples, which will be collected by us in two phases.
 The samples will then be analysed at the University of Geneva (isotopes) and the University of Lausanne (chemical composition).

-The interest of this work is to enable Swiss refiners to work with artisanal or semi-artisanal mines.
-Indeed, these refiners no longer want to work with partners who do not offer robust guarantees in terms of compliance, thereby excluding these artisanal and semi-artisanal mines, depriving tens of thousands of workers of stable incomes and forcing them to work with partners who are not very concerned about their working conditions.
+The interest of this work is to enable Swiss refiners to work with artisanal and small-scale (or semi-industrial) mines while ensuring the origin of the gold.
+Indeed, refiners no longer want to work with partners who do not offer robust guarantees in terms of compliance, thereby excluding these artisanal and small-scale mines, depriving tens of thousands of workers of stable incomes and forcing them to work with partners who are not very concerned about their working conditions.

 Implementation partner : SBGI (Swiss Better Gold Initiative)

 Research partner: University of Lausanne and of Geneva

 Financial resources required: entirely funded